graphql/graphql-spec/spec/Section 6 -- Execution.md

 represented field in the grouped field set produces an entry into a response map.

-ExecuteSelectionSet(selectionSet, objectType, objectValue, variableValues):
+ExecuteSelectionSet(selectionSet, objectType, objectValue, variableValues, subsequentPayloads, parentPath):

+- If {subsequentPayloads} is not provided, initialize it to the empty set.
+- If {parentPath} is not provided, initialize it to an empty list.
-- Let {groupedFieldSet} be the result of {CollectFields(objectType, selectionSet, variableValues)}.
+- Let {groupedFieldSet} be the result of {CollectFields(objectType, objectValue, selectionSet, variableValues, subsequentPayloads, parentPath)}.
 - Initialize {resultMap} to an empty ordered map.
 - For each {groupedFieldSet} as {responseKey} and {fields}:
   - Let {fieldName} be the name of the first entry in {fields}.
 Note: This value